Editor’s Note: This marketing infographic is part of our 25 part series.

 To see different attribution models, go to your Google Analytics account and click Conversions > Attribution > Model Comparison Tool.

-Once you’re there, you can start comparing different attribution models side by side, and see the breakdown across your different PPC traffic channels.
+Once you’re there, you can start comparing different attribution models side by side, and see the breakdown across different PPC traffic channels.

-So as for interpretation, that could mean that your display campaigns are doing great, even if they’re not driving last touch conversions.
+That could mean that your display campaigns are doing great, even if they’re not driving last touch conversions.

 As you slice and dice your data, you’ll find that with enough traffic volume, every keyword, ad group, and ad set can have unique PPC customer journeys.